 If you have a TV in your house -- that is, a screen that incorporates a tuner -- you're part-way to cutting the cord already.
 An affordable indoor antenna hooked up to your set-top box will let you watch free TV over the air from any channel you receive in your local broadcast area.
 Antennas cost as little as $10..

 You can also add a DVR such as theor if you want.
 Then you can record those live TV antenna channels, play them back and skip commercials, just like on a standard cable TV DVR.
 Here's .

 A solid, lower-cost alternative to live TV streaming services is the combination of an antenna for live local channels and an on-demand service such as Netflix or Hulu (which is).
 That way you'll still be able to watch live programming and also have a choice of on-demand content.

 Conclusion: Try it yourself

 Streaming live TV services are still in flux.
-Since launch, every service has increased prices by at least $5 a month, channel selections and cities with local channel access are changing all the time, and reports persist about some services losing money.
+Since launch, every service has increased its prices by at least $5 a month, channel selections and cities with local channel access are changing all the time, and reports persist about some services losing money, or even closing in the case of PlayStation Vue.
 While streaming is undoubtedly the future, it will be some time before both prices and the services offered settle in.

-That said, if you want a cable-like experience both at home and for on-the-go devices without the dead weight that a cable subscription brings, then a streaming service is worth a look.
+That said, if you want a cable-like experience both at home and for on-the-go devices, without the dead weight that a cable subscription brings, then a streaming service is worth a look.
 There's no contract to sign, and if you don't like the service you're on, you can easily switch.
-So whether you're looking for a basic package such as Sling TV or want to pay more for a deluxe experience from the likes of AT&T TV Now, there should be a streaming TV service to suit you.
+So whether you're looking for a basic package such as Sling TV or want to pay more for a deluxe experience from the likes of YouTube TV, there should be a streaming TV service to suit you.